lloydchang/client-side-canary-deployment/docs/ANALYTICS.md

 ### 3. Workflow Configuration

-The analytics portion of the `Deploy and Analytics` workflow has several configurable parameters:
+The consolidated workflow file (`deploy-gh-pages.yml`) includes analytics capabilities with several configurable parameters:

 - `ERROR_THRESHOLD`: Maximum acceptable error rate difference (default: 2%)
 - `TIMEFRAME`: Time period for analysis (default: 24h)
 - Schedule: By default, runs every 6 hours

-You can also manually trigger the analytics task from the Actions tab in GitHub by selecting the "Deploy and Analytics" workflow and setting the task input to "analyze".
+You can also manually trigger specific tasks from the Actions tab in GitHub by selecting the "Canary Deployment & Analytics" workflow and choosing one of these operations:

+- **deploy**: Deploy the latest code to GitHub Pages
+- **analyze**: Run analytics to evaluate canary performance
+- **adjust-canary**: Change the percentage of users directed to the canary version

 #### Analysis Reports